WQU-ML-GroupProject/WQU-ML_FIN-Project-Submission3/readme.md

 * Accuracy, Precision, Recall, F-Score, ROC curves and Confusion Matrices are calculated

-* Backtrader and PyFolio are used to backtest the trading system and generate the fund factsheet
+* Backtrader and PyFolio are used to backtest the trading system and generate the fund factsheet data for
+  * Maximum Drawdown
+  * Annualized Returns
+  * Sharpe Ratio
+  * Plot the Equity Curve

 ## Built With